tomhosking/separator/README.md

 #### A flattened dataset, that is just a list of all the paraphrases

+The sentences must be in the same order as in the cluster dataset!

 ```
 {"q": "Can you recommend some good documentaries in science?"}
 {"q": "What the best science documentaries?"}